TalkEcon/GraphStyle/README.md

     install.packages("svglite", dependencies = TRUE)
     ```

-3. Open `graph.R`, change the working directory `setwd` if needed, and execute.
+3. Open `graph.R`, change the working directory, `setwd`, if needed, and execute.
 4. Check the outputs are consistent with the following graphs.

     1. `rice_price.svg`